 Downsizing is meant to be fun, stimulating and a lifestyle choice … yes or yes?

-Retirement Homes or Retirement Villages are not for everyone and Nor are Shared Houses suited to all younger people either!
+Retirement Homes or Villages are not for everyone and Nor are Shared Houses suited to all younger people either!

-Living along, in a small apartment after living in the family home all those years is not for everyone!
+Living alone, in a small apartment after living in the family home all those years is not for everyone!
 Nor is living in a shared house an ideal situation!

 You definitely do not deserve to live a lonely life, do you?
 And I am sure you don’t always want to be in a ‘party house’ either?

 Lonely and Cramped, no garden, noisy neighbours and cooking odors lead to increased stress and frustration and why should you have to live like that, retirement is not a punishment, it is a lifestyle.

-What is the current situation of supply of suited accommodations for Retirement Living options?
+What is the current situation of supply of suited accommodations for Young Professionals and or Retirement Living options?

 A recent report by PricewaterhouseCoopers (PwC) and Property Council Retirement Census Report of last year showed planned development rates for new units has dropped significantly and is a concern for the Australian Government, as more baby boomers head towards retirement, at an increased pace and that more millennials are looking to share accommodation with other like minded young professionals.

-The report stated the recent spike in demand meant the country could face a significant shortfall in accommodation in the medium term!
+The report stated the recent spike in demand from both sectors, meant the country could face a significant shortfall in accommodation in the medium term!
 Meaning no developers are building enough retirement style accommodations or houses to suit young professionals, yet the need for them is increasing.